Chart Color Schemes

 The Gap's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout The Gap.
+Analysis of health metrics shows strong performance throughout The Gap based on AreaSearch's assessment as of August 2021.
 Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was exceptionally high at approximately 63% of the total population (11,524 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Private health cover was found to be exceptionally high at approximately 63% of the total population (11,578 people), compared to 55.8% across Greater Brisbane and 55.7% nationally.

-The most common medical conditions were mental health issues and asthma, impacting 8.3 and 7.8% of residents respectively.
-70.4% of residents declared themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The most common medical conditions in the area were mental health issues affecting 8.3% of residents and asthma impacting 7.8%.
+A total of 70.4% declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 The under-65 population demonstrated better than average health outcomes.
-The area had 18.5% of residents aged 65 and over (3,401 people), higher than the 15.2% in Greater Brisbane.
+The area had 18.1% of residents aged 65 and over (3,343 people), higher than the 15.1% in Greater Brisbane.
 Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health